The Mandel Program for Leadership in Jewish Culture

 Education and Culture: Educational and cultural theory and practice; topics in learning, identity, community, and belonging

 Leadership: Strategy and planning, resource development, working with systems, evaluation and quality control, and organizational sustainability

 - Analysis of the professional practice of each fellow

 Weekly sessions in which fellows present their work and ideas and receive feedback from their peers and professional facilitators.

 Faculty Members: Dr. Ruth Calderon, Dr. Jeremy Fogel, and David Guedj

 Program Coordinator: Hodaya Serlui

-Registration for the third cohort of the program has ended.
+Registration for the fourth cohort of the program will open on February 2, 2020.